petrutlucian94/charm-nova-compute/README.md

 Note that the nova-cloud-controller application must have bindings to the same network spaces used for both 'internal' and 'migration' extra bindings.

-## Cloud downscaling
+## Scaling down

-Removing a nova-compute unit from an OpenStack cloud is not a trivial operation and it needs to be done in steps to ensure that no VMs are accidentally destroyed:

-1. Ensure that there are no VMs running on the `nova-compute` unit that's about to be removed.
-Running juju action `disable` will ensure that `nova-scheduler` wont start any new VMs on this unit.
-Then either destroy or migrate any VMs that are running on this unit.

-2. Run juju action `remove-from-cloud`.
-This will stop nova-compute service on this unit and it will unregister this unit from the nova-cloud-controller application, thereby effectively removing it from the OpenStack cloud.

-3. Run the `juju remove-unit` command to remove this unit from the model.

-### Undoing unit removal

-If the third step (`juju remove-unit`) was not executed, the whole process can be reverted by running juju actions `register-to-cloud` and `enable`.
-This will start `nova compute` services again and it will enable `nova-scheduler` to run new VMs on this unit.
+Scaling down the nova-compute application implies the removal of one or more compute nodes.
+This is documented as a cloud operation in the [OpenStack Charms Deployment Guide][cdg].
+See [Scaling down the nova-compute application][cdg-ops-scale-down-nova-compute].

 ## Actions

 This section lists Juju [actions][juju-docs-actions] supported by the charm.
 Actions allow specific operations to be performed on a per-unit basis.
 To display action descriptions run `juju actions nova-compute`.
 If the charm is not deployed then see file `actions.yaml`.

 * `disable`
 * `enable`